Michael Neiß, PhD

 Støbeforme af sten fra middelalderen: Massefremstilling af metalgenstande til verdslig og religiøs brug i Ribe

-In: Kuml: Årbog for Jysk Arkæologisk Selskab, ISSN 0454-6245, p.
-201-238
+In: Kuml: Årbog for Jysk Arkæologisk Selskab, Vol. 2015, pp. 201-238

 The Museum of Southwest Jutland’s collection contains seven fragments of High Medieval metal-casting moulds of stone, all found during construction works and archaeological excavations in Ribe.
 They contain a great deal of information with respect to the production techniques, craftsmanship and artefact types of the period.
 Comparisons with other finds, coupled with X-ray analyses, suggest that the moulds were used to cast objects of lead/tin alloy.
 These mould types and metal types are a reflection of the mass-production of small objects that developed in the High and Late Middle Ages; a phenomenon that is documented in written sources, supported by the large number of artefacts surviving from this period.
 The artefacts cast in the moulds fall into the category of small objects intended for personal use: costume accessories and ornaments as well as objects with religious/magical symbolism and application.
 The demand for mass-produced objects included both costume accessories and ornaments intended to be sewn on to clothing, as well as other small objects with either a secular or religious iconography or function.